zohassadar/UpsideDownTetris/README.md

 If I decide to continue on, this is what still needs to be done:

-Up needs to be mapped to down (and down to up)
 B game random logic (currently messed up)
-Music allegro logic
 New demo needs to be recorded
 Something in the intro screen needs to be turned upside down

 Many many many thanks to CelestialAmber for the disassembly and meatfighter for the blogpost.